santander-group-europe/innersource-projecttemplate/doc/your-first-contributions.md

   * Github's online file editor supports markdown and provides a preview (build chain).
 * Technical documentation:
   The domain this project is about is InnerSource and Open Source participation.
-The technology used is natural language coded in [markdown](https://guides.github.com/features/mastering-markdown/) standard supported by Github and many other application.
+The technology used is natural language coded in [markdown](https://guides.github.com/features/mastering-markdown/) standard supported by Github and many other applications.
   * Must reads:
     * Architecture:
       This template project we basically have just two kinds of text documents: